When Women Lost the Vote: A Revolutionary Story

 Special Events & Programs

-The exhibition and virtual experience is supplemented with special programming for all ages, whether onsite or online, to bring to life the stories of America’s first women voters and explore other central themes.
+The exhibition and virtual experience was supplemented with special programming for all ages, onsite and online, to bring to life the stories of America’s first women voters and explore other central themes.

-- A program highlight will be two original first-person theatrical performances that dramatize the different experiences and perspectives of two women of the period.
-Whether live or on film, actors will dramatize the stories of Elizabeth “Mumbet” Freeman, an enslaved woman in Massachusetts who sued for her own freedom and won, and Rebecca VanDike, who, along with her daughters, cast her vote in New Jersey.
+- Two original first-person theatrical performances that dramatized the different experiences and perspectives of two women of the period.
+Actresses dramatized the stories of Elizabeth “Mumbet” Freeman, an enslaved woman in Massachusetts who sued for her own freedom and won, and Rebecca VanDike, who, along with her daughters, cast her vote in New Jersey.

-- For schools, the Museum provides educator-led virtual explorations of the story, focusing on the role of women in the American Revolution and on the history of suffrage.
+- For schools, the Museum provided educator-led virtual explorations of the story, focusing on the role of women in the American Revolution and on the history of suffrage.

-- For families, the Museum offers a range of activities and resources for further exploration of this Revolutionary story at the Museum and at home.
-An activity-packed family guide is available for use on mobile devices or to print from home.
+- For families, the Museum offered a range of activities and resources for further exploration of this Revolutionary story at the Museum and at home.
+An activity-packed family guide was available for use on mobile devices or to print from home.

 Bank of America and Comcast NBCUniversal are presenting sponsors of When Women Lost the Vote.
 Other support was provided by The Pennsylvania Department of Community and Economic Development and the National Society Daughters of the American Revolution.
-The exhibition was also made possible in part by a major grant from the National Endowment for the Humanities: Exploring the human endeavor.
+The exhibition was also made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.

-Read MoreNew Virtual Exhibit: When Women Lost the Vote Explore the Museum's new When Women Lost the Vote: A Revolutionary Story, 1776-1807 virtual exhibit to learn the little-known history of the nation’s first women voters.
+Virtual Exhibit: When Women Lost the Vote Explore the Museum's When Women Lost the Vote: A Revolutionary Story, 1776-1807 virtual exhibit to learn the little-known history of the nation’s first women voters.